Since he took office as your elected DA in 2015, Kunzweiler has:

 - The Attorney General’s Task Force on Human Trafficking.

-- The Board of the Victim’s Impact Panel of Oklahoma, a non-profit dedicated to reducing drunk driving.
+- Former member, Board of the Victim’s Impact Panel of Oklahoma, a non-profit dedicated to reducing drunk driving.

-- Does training for police and fire departments across Tulsa County.
+- Training for police and fire departments across Tulsa County.

-- Does child abuse report training for social workers and other community agencies.
+- Child abuse report training for social workers and other community agencies.

-- Speaks at Tulsa County schools and churches on issues of drunk driving, substance abuse, elder abuse.
+- Speaks at Tulsa County schools, churches and community organizations on issues of drunk driving, substance abuse, elder abuse and public safety.

 Steve has worked with several state legislators to improve our Oklahoma criminal laws: